-The Essex-Passaic Wellness Coalition (EPWC), now in its 13th consecutive year of service (including its predecessor, the Essex County Cancer Coalition), is supported in part by the NJ Department of Health (NJDOH), Office of Cancer Control and Prevention (OCCP), and is described on our website: web.njms.rutgers.edu/EPWC.
-The EPWC helps coordinate a very wide range of activities including community outreach and education as well as other interventions to prevent and reduce risk of chronic disease, especially cancer, throughout the Essex and Passaic County communities, with a focus on medically underserved persons.
+The Essex-Passaic Wellness Coalition (EPWC), now in its 15th consecutive year of service (including its predecessor, the Essex County Cancer Coalition), is supported in part by the NJ Department of Health (NJDOH), Office of Cancer Control and Prevention (OCCP), and is described on our website: web.njms.rutgers.edu/EPWC.
+The EPWC helps coordinate a very wide range of activities including community outreach and education as well as other interventions to prevent and reduce risk of cancer and, secondarily, other chronic diseases, throughout the Essex and Passaic County communities, with a focus on medically underserved persons.
 It is one of New Jersey's ten NJDOH-sanctioned regional chronic disease coalitions (RCDCs).